 Pfizer COVID vaccine price hike seen giving revenue boost for years

-Oct 21 (Reuters) - Pfizer's PFE.N attempt to as much as quadruple its current U.S. prices for its COVID-19 vaccines going forward could spur revenues for years, analysts said.
+Oct 21 (Reuters) - Pfizer's PFE.N plan to as much as quadruple current U.S. prices for its COVID-19 vaccines going forward could spur revenue for years, analysts said.

 The drugmaker, which developed and sells the vaccine with Germany's BioNTech 22UAy.DE said on Thursday evening that it is targeting a range of $110 to $130 a dose for the vaccine once the United States moves to a commercial market next year.